INTEARnear/inindexer/README.md

 ## Features

-- Different sources of near data: [neardata](https://github.com/fastnear/neardata-server) (implemented), [AWS Lake](https://docs.near.org/concepts/advanced/near-lake-framework) (only consecutive ascending ranges are supported), local file storage for backfilling (planned), you can add your own sources by implementing `MessageStreamer` or `message_provider::MessageProvider` trait.
+- Different sources of near data: [neardata](https://github.com/fastnear/neardata-server) (implemented), nearcore indexer framework, you can add your own sources by implementing `MessageStreamer` or `message_provider::MessageProvider` trait.
 - Simple indexer interface: you only need to implement `Indexer` trait and handle receipts, blocks, transactions, or transactions with all receipts included, at a cost of some preprocessing overhead (around 1-2ms in release mode with 80-100 TPS on Slime's PC, this can be disabled in `IndexerOptions::preprocess_transactions`).